Survey: 72% Of Graphic Designers Use Windows As Their Operating System

 Source: Design Made Simple on YouTube

 That said, it’s important to put these results into context.
-At face value it may appear as if Windows is the preferred operating system among designers, but there are some pretty significant factors that should be taken into consideration before jumping to that conclusion.
+At face value it may appear as if Windows is the preferred operating system among designers, but there are some factors that should be taken into consideration before jumping to that conclusion.

 Why Graphic Designers Prefer Windows